 Home Solar PanelsThey’ll examine the roof before anything else, looking for potential dangers.
 They’ll also want to inspect how easy it is to access the roof so that they can get in there quickly during the job.

-But it’s not just that – they’ll also assess the solar panel in terms of condition, how old it is, and how much work will be involved in the removal process.
+But it’s not just that – they’ll also assess the solar panel’s condition, how old it is, and how much work will be involved in the removal process.

 After they’ve assessed all of this, they’ll provide: